-The following are the companies offering dental stem cell storage as part of a diversified stem cell storage approach.
-These companies are cord blood banks that store newborn umbilical cord blood, because it contains valuable hematopoietic stem cells.
+The following are the companies offering dental stem cells storage as part of a diversified stem cell storage approach.
+Each of these companies was created as a cord blood bank to collect and store the blood present in a newborn’s umbilical cord, because this blood contains a rich population of stem cells.

-Similar to cord blood banking, dental stem cell banking involves stem cell collection, processing, and long-term storage, which is why is it an excellent service addition for these companies.
+Similar to cord blood banking, dental stem cell banking involves stem cell collection, processing, and long-term storage.
+Therefore, it is an excellent service addition for many cord blood banks, including:

 - Future Health Biobank (Nottingham, UK)